liz-mcdaneld/Stock_Analysis/README.md

 ## Analysis and Results

-#### For this analysis I have created the ability for a user to run a stocks analysis to find the stock’s volumes and returns of our green energy company stocks.
-This allows us to see trends and outcomes so that finial decisions can be made for the best financial investment opportunities.
+#### For this analysis I have created the ability for a user to run a stocks analysis to find the stock’s volumes and returns of our green energy companys.
+This allows us to see trends and outcomes so that decisions can be made for the best financial investment opportunities.

 ### Using Macros in Excel’s VBA developer tools.